Whangaroa Harbour: History

 A Wesleyan mission was founded in June 1823.
 Hongi Hika attacked local Māori to gain control of millable kauri on 10 January 1827.
 A party of his warriors, without his knowledge, ransacked the mission and it was abandoned.
 In 1828 Hongi Hika died at Whangaroa, from a wound suffered 14 months earlier in the Hokianga.

 Europeans settled the harbour in the 1840s, and a Catholic mission was established at Waitaruke.
 The harbour was a centre for timber milling and gum digging after the arrival of the immigrant ship Lancashire Witch in 1865.
 Shipyards were established in Totara North in 1872.
+Thomas Major Lane and William Brown started a yard at Kaeo in 1870 and moved it to Totara North in 1872.
+By 1887 they had built 26 ships.
+The yard closed in 1905, but some buildings remain.
 Kauri logs were chained together to make rafts, and towed by steamer.
 It took three days for the logs to reach Auckland.
 In the early 20th century Sea Sick Bay near the south head was a whaling station, which by the 1920s had moved to Ranfurly Bay, near the north head.

 After the Mangamuka Gorge road was sealed in 1961 it became the main route from Whangarei to the Far North, bypassing Whangaroa.